cambridgeltl/ContrastiveBLI/README.md

 ![C2](model.png "C2")

-Our contrastive-learning-based method consists of two stages: C1 and C2.
-Stage C1 uses static fastText word embeddings only.
-As an independent model, C1 can be evaluated separately and thus can serve as a strong fastText-based baseline.
-Stage C2 uses both C1-aligned embeddings and pretrained MLMs such as mBERT/XLM/mT5 to further improve the results.
-Of course, C2 is compatible with other fastText-based methods; you could use methods like VecMap/RCSLS to derive cross-lingual embeddings and replace C1-aligned embeddings in C2!
+Our work addresses the problem of Bilingual Lexicon Induction (BLI) and consists of two stages: C1 and C2.
+Stage C1 uses static word embeddings (e.g. fastText) only.
+As an independent model, C1 can be evaluated separately and thus serves as a strong fastText-based baseline for BLI tasks.
+Stage C2 leverages both C1-aligned cross-lingual word embeddings (CLWEs) and pretrained multilingual LMs such as mBERT/XLM/mT5 to further improve the BLI performance.
+Of course, C2 is compatible with other CLWE models: you could instead use, say, VecMap or RCSLS to derive CLWEs which can then replace C1-aligned CLWEs in C2!

 ## Dependencies: